DaniqueJ-R/milestone_proj_3/README.md

 ### Strategy

-This site is aimed at overall internet users seeking comforting and motivational quotes, and in turn would like to contribute to the positive pile of affirmations.
+This site is designed for internet users seeking comforting and motivational quotes, and we would like to contribute to the positive collection of affirmations.
 The primary goals are to:

 - Anyone is able to view notes at any time on the site
-- atmosphere of site is changeable to allow for a more calming experience
+- The atmosphere of the site is changeable to allow for a more calming experience
-- Logged in users are able to add, edit, and delete their own notes
+- Logged-in users are able to add, edit, and delete their own notes

 **User Stories:**

 - As a user, I want to be notified if my message contains harmful language and be prevented from submitting it, so the platform stays safe and positive.
 - As a user, I want to log in so that I can edit and delete my own notes, ensuring I stay in control of my content.
 - As a logged-in user, I want to be able to write and save a new note, so that I can express my thoughts and keep track of them.
-- As a user, I want to click back and next buttons to flip through quotes so I can explore multiple uplifting messages at my own pace.
+- As a user, I want to click the back and next buttons to flip through quotes so I can explore multiple uplifting messages at my own pace.
 - As a user, I want to change the site’s theme to match calming environments (space, sea, forest, etc.) so I can choose the mood that helps me feel relaxed.

 - As a user, I want my quote to appear on a sticky note design so the messages feel personal, warm, and handwritten.

 - As a user, I want the background white noise to match the theme I select, so the visuals and audio work together to create a relaxing atmosphere.

 - As a user, I want new notes to stack on top of each other like real sticky notes, so the experience feels visually tactile and comforting.

 - As a user, I want to include my name or have it show "Anonymous" if I leave it blank, so I can choose my level of visibility.

 - As a user, I want to post a quote to a specific category whenever I want, so that I can share affirmations and organize them by mood.

 - As a user, I want to filter messages by emotional categories like stress or grief, so I can read messages that match how I feel.

 - As a user, I want to decorate my sticky note with cute stickers by dragging and dropping them, so I can add a personal, expressive touch.

 - As a user, I want to like notes that resonate with me, so I can express appreciation and help highlight notes that others may also enjoy.

 ### Primary Strategic Aims

 - A safe and supportive online space – Create a calm, minimalist environment where users can share and receive positive, anonymous notes without fear of negativity or harmful content.

-- Increase engagement and return visits – Encourage users to keep interacting with the platform by offering a refreshing experience each time they visit, with new random motivational notes.
+- Increase engagement and return visits – Encourage users to keep interacting with the platform by offering a refreshing experience each time they visit, with new, random motivational notes.

-- Provide an alternative solution for wellbeing – Offer a simple, digital alternative to social media feeds by focusing solely on kindness and positivity, helping users pause, reflect, and boost their mood.
+- Provide an alternative solution for well-being – Offer a simple, digital alternative to social media feeds by focusing solely on kindness and positivity, helping users pause, reflect, and boost their mood.

 ---